-That’s why, in our ‘Increase the Co-parenting Peace’ coaching program, we give parents the needed tools to create a positive relationship regardless of who lives where.
+That’s why, in our Overcoming Drama and Increasing the Peace program, we give parents the needed tools to create a positive relationship regardless of who lives where.

 But you cannot ignore that there are idiosyncrasies that must be addressed when a child lives in 2 homes throughout the school year.
 With planning, and attention to detail, 2-home children can benefit from the love and attention of both parents….

 Before school starts:

 - The parent – presumably the parent with primary or sole custody in the legal sense – who submits the demographic, medical, dental and related forms should also give the other (non-custodial) parent a copy for their records.

 - Include the other parent’s information just as you would if you were married.
 This is critical to the inclusion of both parents when decisions are made regarding your child.
 Don’t be the parent who leaves the FATHER:__________ or MOTHER:_______ line blank on any form.
 There are no amoebas in your home, so please don’t go there.
 Additionally, we all recognize that there are some educators – lets be honest – who may prejudge based on a child’s living situation.
 There is no reason to give them unwarranted ammunition.

 - The pick-up list, similarly, should be made available to the other parent BEFORE being given to the school.
 Any concerns, biases or other issues should be addressed BEFORE someone comes to pick up little Onya and all hell breaks loose.